Skip to content

 Protect resources

 To start protecting your data, go to the Service → Protection screen and choose resources which you want to back up and their protection policies (SLAs).
-A protection policy defines what Microsoft Azure data will be backed up, how often backups are scheduled, and how long backup data is retained.
+A protection policy defines how often backups are scheduled and how long backup data is retained.

 After that, you can assign protection policies to all resources in the Microsoft Azure tenant or select specific Azure resource groups to be protected.